iammarmirza/github-hashnode-webhook/README.md

 ### Step 1

-Create a Personal access token in your github account with read and workflow permissions like this.
+Create a Personal access token in your github account with repo and workflow permissions like this.
 Copy it and paste it somewhere safe for future use.

 ![](https://raw.githubusercontent.com/iammarmirza/github-hashnode-webhook/main/public/github-pat.png)